danrot/master-thesis/03_implementation.md

 the `GenericVersioningInterface`.

-Another important interface for this thesis is the `VersioningInterface`, which defines the required methods for the `Client` to support Versioning.
+Another important interface for this thesis is the `VersioningInterface`, which defines the required methods for the `Client` to support versioning.
 If the `VersionHandler` of this thesis is used, these methods only delegate to the corresponding method in the `VersionHandler`.
 The `GenericVersioningInterface` also extends this `VersioningInterface`, because the use of the